-If you’re looking for the waterproof version of this shoe, it’s called the On Cloudventure Waterproof and definitely worth looking at for those extra wet trail runs.
+If you’re looking for the waterproof version of this shoe, it’s called the On Cloudventure Waterproof and definitely worth looking into for those extra wet trail runs.

 Looking toward the reinforced lace hole section that the laces thread through, it’s clear that the upper has been built to last.

 More padding has also been added to the new On Running Cloudventure to support and secure your heel.

-Looking to the heel cage at the rear, you’ll notice that 360 degree support strip again that now holds the heel in place.
-I like that this support leaves space at the top as to reduce any potential pressure on the Achilles heel.
+Looking to the heel cage at the rear, you’ll notice that 360 degree support strip again that helps holds the heel in place.
+I like that this support leaves space at the top as to reduce any potential pressure points on the Achilles heel.

 Tongue & Laces

-The tongue is slim but padded enough to provide protection when the laces are done up tight.
-The laces, also provide some stretch, therefore allowing your feet to expand and contract as they heat up and cool down during a trail run.
+The laces, also provide a small amount of stretch, allowing your feet to expand and contract as they heat up and cool down during a trail run.

-Outsole and the On Speedboard
+Midsole, Outsole and the new slingshot Speedboard

-The most fun part of all On running shoes is the cloud pods that give you that feeling of a cushioned landing, as they compress under your weight and then provide a barefoot take off as your foot leaves the ground and the pods spring back.
-It’s a really innovative and effective system!
+The most fun part of all On running shoes is the cloud pods that give you that feeling of a cushioned landing, as they compress under your weight and then provide a barefoot take-off as your foot leaves the ground and the pods spring back.

-The new On Cloudventure takes that system one step further by combining On’s Zero Gravity cloud elements with a grip overlay that adds trail-level toughness to the unmistakable sensation of running on clouds.
+The On Cloudventure takes that system one step further by combining On’s Zero Gravity cloud elements with a grip overlay that adds trail-level toughness to the unmistakable sensation of running on clouds.
 This means you can own the downhill.

 If you haven’t tried “Running On Clouds” before, I recommend you give it a try!
 CloudTec is one of On’s innovations that truly helps me run faster.